mmphego/mmphego.github.io/_posts/2020-09-17-Create-Face-Detection-application-with-less-than-10-lines-of-code.md

 ---
 layout: post
-title: "Create Face Detection Application With Less Than 10 Lines Of Code"
+title: "Create A Face Detection Application With Less Than 10 Lines Of Code"
 date: 2020-09-17 22:48:33.000000000 +02:00
 tags:

 ---
-# Create Face Detection Application With Less Than 10 Lines Of Code.
+# Create A Face Detection Application With Less Than 10 Lines Of Code.

 {:refdef: style="text-align: center;"}
 ![post image]({{ "/assets/2020-09-17-Create-Face-Detection-application-with-less-than-10-lines-of-code.png" | absolute_url }})